lvterry/writings/can-ads-be-more-intrusive.md

 Both patterns block users from using the app.
 Quite intrusive.

 For a long time, I can't figure out why people do this from a design perspective.
 Shouldn't we let the users in as fast as we can?
 Why can we should these ads later, or even embed ads into content.
-(Actually many western products do this such as Twitter and Facebook)
+Actually many western products do this such as Twitter and Facebook.

 Until I saw [this talk](https://a16z.com/2018/12/05/connie-chan-advertising-models-content-product-china/) from Connie Chan at a16z Summit.